fivetran/dbt_salesforce_formula_utils/README.md

 }}
 ```

-**Output**: All formulas for the chosen source table will be generated in a single row `select` statement.
+**Output**: All formulas for the chosen source table will be included in the resulting `select` statement.

 > This option makes use of the `fivetran_formula_model` lookup table, which stores connector-generated SQL queries for each source table.
 Compared to `fivetran_formula`, which is used in Options 2 & 3, it is typically more complete and supports most double-nested formulas.